francisco-forero-pataquiva/cvm-funds-api/README.md

-# REST API Rentability Carteira Global 🌎
+# REST API Rentability

 ## About

-This REST API+Crawler project was made as a back-end challenge for <a href = "https://www.carteiraglobal.com/">Carteira Global</a>.
+This is a REST API+Crawler project.
 The API was centered around getting a response with several parameterers containg the rentability of a funds using data from  <a href = "http://dados.cvm.gov.br/">Portal Dados Abertos CVM</a>, latter stored in a AWS Postresql database.
 The database was populated using a crawler that scrapped the data, processed it and later load it to the and aws database.

 ### Stack